callumacrae/aerial-shapes/README.md

 make
 ```

+(There's a good chance some of the dependencies will be installed already)

 ## To process assets

 Images must be processed in advance (it takes a while if you have a lot of